A paradox of the Navier-Stokes turbulence: Discussion and conclusions

-It is widely accepted by turbulence community that DNS results are reliable as long as the following two conditions are satisfied: \begin{enumerate} \item the horizontal (maximum) grid spacing is less than the Kolmogorov scale; \item the so-called Courant-Friedrichs-Lewy (CFL) condition, i.e. Courant number $<1$. \end{enumerate} We check all of our DNS results very carefully and it is found that all of our DNS results reported in this letter satisfy the above-mentioned two conditions.
-Thus, from the traditional viewpoint of DNS, all of our DNS results should be reliable and can be used as benchmark solution.
-However, the final type of the NS turbulence is sensitive to the time-step $\Delta t$, which unfortunately is an ``artificial'' factor that is ``artificially'' determined by the ``free will'' of human being.
-Which DNS result should we believe?
-Obviously, turbulent flow is a kind of natural phenomena and certainly should {\em not} be determined by our ``free will''.
-Thus, there should be something wrong here.
-We will discuss and reveal the reason below.
+It is widely accepted by the community of turbulence modellers that DNS results are reliable provided the following two conditions are satisfied: \begin{enumerate} \item the horizontal (maximum) grid spacing is less than the Kolmogorov scale; \item {the Courant-Friedrichs-Lewy (CFL)} condition { is satisfied, i.e., the} Courant number $<1$. \end{enumerate} On carrying out a thorough check, we found that all the DNS results reported herein satisfy both the aforementioned conditions.
+Thus, from the traditional viewpoint of DNS, all of our DNS results should be reliable and could therefore be used as benchmark solutions.
+However, the final type of NS turbulence produced is sensitive to the time-step $\Delta t$, which unfortunately is a numerical factor that is artificially prescribed by the modeller.
+So, which DNS result should we believe?
+Obviously, turbulent flow is a kind of natural phenomenon and certainly should {\em not} be subject to the free choice of the modeller.
+This implies that something is amiss here.
+We will reveal the reason below.